PythWare/Aldnoah-Engine/README.md

 - **Disable All support**, restores tracked IDX entries and truncates containers back to their original sizes.
 - **Single-file and package mods**, supports both one file mods and multi file releases.
 2.02 will support the .Aldnoah mod installer format I have designed.
 - **Metadata-rich mods**, supports mod name, author, version, description, preview images, genre, and theme audio.
+- **Mod Collision Detection**, detects mod collisions and creates a red web between colliding mods to show collision.
+- **Conflict Inspector**, optional feature for inspecting why some mods may collide.
 - **Visual mod library**, mods are displayed as stars in a constellation style interface instead of a plain list.
 Mods automatically connect with mods with the same genre and form a constellation, when a constellation is full but more mods exist new constellations form.

 Constellation is designed to be unique, original, and defying the norms/expectations of mod managers.
 It doesn't simply overwrite files.
 It appends modded payloads to the correct container, updates the IDX entry, records the original state, and gives the user a way back.

-# Upcoming AE 2.02
+# Release Notes of AE 2.02

 AE 2.02 is a major expansion.
 It adds deeper editor support, new modding systems, stronger subcontainer handling, and major GUI upgrades.

-Planned/in-progress 2.02 features include:
+2.02 features include:

-- 30+ built-in editors for supported games.
+- 25 built-in editors for supported games (more editors will be made in 2.03).
 - Improved Constellation Mod Manager GUI.
-- Custom `.Aldnoah` mod installer support.
+- Custom `.Aldnoah` mod installer format I designed.
 - Flexible mod packages where users can choose what to install.
 - Better visual collision detection between mods.
 - Support for companion tools and editors such as: